CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 cumulus@leaf02:~$ nv config apply
 ```

 To configure the backup link to a VRF, include the name of the VRF with the backup-ip parameter.
-The following example configures the backup link to VRF RED:
+The following example configures the backup link to VRF `mgmt`:

 ```
-cumulus@leaf02:~$ nv set mlag backup 10.10.10.1 vrf RED cumulus@leaf02:~$ nv config apply
+cumulus@leaf02:~$ nv set mlag backup 10.10.10.1 vrf mgmt cumulus@leaf02:~$ nv config apply
 ```